 Features Digital Differential Analyzer Line Drawing Algorithm Bresenham's Line Drawing Algorithm Arithmetic DDA algorithm uses floating points i.e. Real Arithmetic.
 Bresenham's algorithm uses fixed points i.e. Integer Arithmetic Operations DDA algorithm uses multiplication and division in its operations.
 Bresenham's algorithm uses only subtraction and addition in its operations.
-DDA algorithm is rather slowly than Bresenham's algorithm in line drawing because it uses real arithmetic (floating point operations) Bresenham's algorithm is faster than DDA algorithm in line drawing because it performs only addition and subtraction in its calculation and uses only integer arithmetic so it runs significantly faster.
+Speed DDA algorithm is rather slowly than Bresenham's algorithm in line drawing because it uses real arithmetic (floating point operations) Bresenham's algorithm is faster than DDA algorithm in line drawing because it performs only addition and subtraction in its calculation and uses only integer arithmetic so it runs significantly faster.
 Accuracy & Efficiency DDA algorithm is not as accurate and efficient as Bresenham's algorithm Bresenham's algorithm is more efficient and much accurate than DDA algorithm.
-Drawing DDA algorithm can draw circles and curves but that are not as accurate as Bresenham's algorithm Bresenham's algorithm can draw circles curves with much more accuracy than E algorithm.
-Round off DDA algorithm round off the coordinates to integer that is nearest to the line Expensive DDA algorithm uses an enormous number of floating-point multiplications so it is expensive Bresenham's algorithm is less expensive than DDA algorithm as it uses only addition and subtraction.
+Drawing DDA algorithm can draw circles and curves but that are not as accurate as Bresenham'salgorithm Bresenham's algorithm can draw circles and curves with much more accuracy than DDA algorithm.
+Round off DDA algorithm round off the coordinates to integer that is nearest to the line Bresenham's algorithm does not round but takes the incremental value in its operation.
+Expensive DDA algorithm uses an enormous number of floating-point multiplications so it is expensive Bresenham's algorithm is less expensive than DDA algorithm as it uses only addition and subtraction.